Telemedia Fiber Buildout Information

-Areas Completed: (Green on the map) (Green on the map) Martinsburg, Wheatly, Priddy, Butler Farm, Bush Road, Riley Haven, EWSC, and Franklin School Rd.
+Areas Completed: (Green on the map) Borden, Guthrie, Martinsburg, Wheatly, Priddy, Butler Farm, Bush Road, Riley Haven, EWSC, Franklin School Rd, Chestnut Hill, Borden.

 More Information About The Completed Phase: If you live in one of these areas you can get fiber service today.
 Give us a call at 812-967-3171 (M-F 8:30a 4:30p) if you would like to schedule an appointment to receive service.

-Final Phase: Home Installations Ready – (Blue on the map) The Chestnut Hill area is in the final phase of construction, and we are now calling members who live in this area to set up installation appointments.
+Final Phase: Home Installations Ready – (Blue on the map) The Pine Hill & Nelson areas are currently in this phase.

 More Information About The Home Installation Phase:

 If you are a current customer and live in one of these areas we are in the process of setting up appointments by phone (we will call you).
 If you are not a current customer and live in one of these areas, please contact us at 812-967-3171 (M-F 8:30a – 4:30p) to set up an appointment to order service.